A topic from the subject of Biochemistry in Chemistry.

 5. Let the mixture stand for a few minutes, allowing the oil droplets to separate.

 Formation of Oil Droplets: When sunflower oil is added to water, it forms droplets.
-This is because oil and water are immiscible, meaning they do not mix well.
-The oil droplets are suspended in water due to their lower density.
+This is because oil and water are immiscible; they do not mix well due to the polarity difference.
+The oil droplets are suspended in water due to their lower density compared to water.

 Separation of Oil Droplets: Over time, the oil droplets will separate from the water due to gravity.
-This is because the oil droplets are denser than water, causing them to sink to the bottom of the beaker.
+The oil, being less dense than water, will rise to the top of the beaker, forming a distinct layer.

 Significance: